Can Dogs Eat Cinnamon Applesauce? Here is What You Need To Know!

 Although both applesauce and cinnamon are non-toxic to dogs, most store-bought cinnamon applesauce alternatives contain sugar and other chemicals in addition to the cinnamon.

 Cinnamon is a nutritious spice with several advantages for both dogs and people.
 Its anti-inflammatory effects can aid with arthritis, swelling, and joint discomfort.
 It can also help to keep your dog’s blood sugar and insulin levels in check by reducing sugar absorption.
+We often ask Is Avocado Oil Good for Dogs?
+Similar is the case with Applesauce with cinnamon as it includes health benefits for your fluffy friend.

-A portion of 1/8 teaspoon for 15 pounds of body weight should be enough and will give the applesauce a wonderful flavour boost.
+A portion of 1/8 teaspoon for 15 pounds of body weight should be enough and will give the applesauce a wonderful flavor boost.
 Please make sure the cinnamon powder is fully mixed with the applesauce, as the powder might irritate their lungs and mouth.
 Also, please don’t give your dog cinnamon sticks since they might make him sick.

 Is Applesauce Good for Dogs?

 Apples have several helpful elements and can even aid in preventing serious ailments.
-However, too much of that healing potion might have the opposite effect, so be cautious when feeding your dog certain amounts or flavours.
+However, too much of that healing potion might have the opposite effect, so be cautious when feeding your dog certain amounts or flavors.

 Applesauce’s Health Benefits for Dogs